Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 Unusual forgetfulness could also crop up, with the person having trouble remembering details of conversations or daily activities.

-While everyone has moments where they walk into a room and forget why they came in, unusual forgetfulness is more severe and frequent lapses that affect daily living.
+While everyone has moments where they walk into a room and forget why they came in, unusual forgetfulness is more severe and frequent memory lapses that affect daily living.

 Loss of interest or pleasure is another symptom.